cosmos/interchain-security/docs/docs/adrs/adr-019-permissionless-ics.md

   uint64 min_stake = 6;
   // Corresponds to whether inactive validators are allowed to validate the consumer chain. bool allow_inactive_vals = 7;
+  // corresponds to a list of provider consensus addresses of validators that have priority repeated string prioritylist = 8;
 }

 ```